Facebook Pixel SRNA | Western Kentucky University

 The didactic portion of the work is completed online via Blackboard.
 Students will be given access to the online material roughly three weeks prior to the in-person portion of the course.
 Students must pass the mock skills exam to be cleared for the state exam.

-• The cost of the Summer program is $250.
+• The cost of the summer program is $300.

-• Students will also be responsible for covering specific costs such as: 2-step TB skin test (~$40).
+• Students will be responsible for covering specific costs such as their 2-step TB skin test.

 Please read the following information carefully before applying.

-This program is open to WKU students, recent high school graduates, and community members with priority given to recent high school graduates and WKU students.
+This program is open to WKU students, recent high school graduates, students from other universities, and community members with priority given to current college students preparing to enter a health profession.

 • Minimum GPA of 3.0